conradkleinespel/monorepo-toolkit/README.md

-# Duck toolkit
+# Monorepo toolkit

-This tool helps manage the Duck monorepo.
-Most notably, it helps replay commits from the monorepo onto the mirrors for each individual project.
-Some projects such as [rpassword](https://github.com/conradkleinespel/rpassword) have their own repository which needs to stay up to date.
+This tool is part of something I used to manage a monorepo of open source projects.
+It was previously used to replay commit history from a monorepo onto mirrors of single repositories.
+This made it possible to publish a non-monorepo version of all of the projects contained within the monorepo.

+It turns out my open-source monorepo was not usable by outside contributors.
+So I decided to stop using the monorepo for now, but the tooling remains.
+Maybe I will come back to it later.